hoganhaben/FIA-forest-dynamics/README.md

     - growth-biomass relationships, and
     - growth-stand age relationships.

-Each analysis is included in a separate sub-folder
+Each analysis is included in a separate sub-folder.

 * code used to process Palmer Drought Severity Index (PDSI) data which is included in our non-linear models.